headlinesquare/headlinesquare-home/my-hugo-blog/content/posts/20250523_conservative.md

 ## 3. National Security And Law Enforcement

 ### 3.1 DC Museum Attack Investigation
 Court documents reveal that victim Sarah Milgrim attempted to crawl away during a deadly attack at a DC museum, with suspect Elias Rodriguez charged with murder [1].
 A survivor described offering "a peaceful hand" that "was met with murder" [2].
 A "far-left Bronx group" reportedly expressed support for the accused attacker and allegedly encouraged further violence [3].
-Reports claim the father of the suspect, Eric Rodriguez, was invited to a Trump address by a congressman identified as "far-left lawmaker Chuy Rodriguez" [4].
+Reports claim the father of the suspect, Eric Rodriguez, was invited to a Trump address by a congressman identified as "far-left" lawmaker Rep. Jesús 'Chuy' García [4].

 [1] DC museum victim Sarah Milgrim tried to crawl away, bombshell Elias Rodriguez court docs revealed as he's charged with murder, https://nypost.com/2025/05/22/us-news/dc-jewish-museum-victim-sarah-milgrim-tried-to-crawl-away-bombshell-elias-rodriguez-court-docs-revealed-as-hes-charged-with-murder/
 [2] My peaceful hand was met with murder in Museum attack, https://nypost.com/2025/05/22/opinion/my-peaceful-hand-was-met-with-murder-in-jewish-museum-attack/